 This trail is the granddaddy of rail trails in Florida, and its creation set off a flurry of redevelopment of idle railroad beds across the state to preserve greenways while affording safe recreational opportunities for residents and visitors.

-By design, locals have the advantage here because they can drive over to the park and reserve before packing up their gear at home.
-Pinellas County residents also benefit from a new park policy that allows them to reserve a site up to seven months in advance.
+By design, locals have the advantage because they can drive over to the park and reserve before packing up their gear at home.
+Pinellas County residents also benefit from a park policy that allows them to reserve a site up to seven months in advance.

 The reservation window for non-residents is six months, and the phones start buzzing on the mark, so call early and call often.

-Cancellations: There are no refunds, but if you must cancel, the park will give you a credit that you can use up to one year after the cancellation.
+Maximum stay: 14 days.
+During the off-season, it’s possible to extend for another 14 days if sites are available.
+Cancellations: There are no refunds, but if you cancel, the park will give you a credit valid up to one year after the cancellation.

 Related articles on Florida Rambler

-Shell Key Preserve — Accessible only by boat.
+- Shell Key Preserve — Accessible only by boat.

-Fort De Soto park map — Download PDF file
+- Fort De Soto park map — Download PDF file

-Pinellas Trail — Official Pinellas County site
+- Pinellas Trail — Official Pinellas County site

-Pinellas Trail — Rails To Trails
+- Pinellas Trail — Rails To Trails

-This article is the property of FloridaRambler.com and is protected by U.S. Copyright Law.
-Re-publication without written permission is against the law.
+This article is original, produced exclusively for our readers and protected by U.S. Copyright law.
+Any use or re-publication without written permission is against the law.

 Bob Rountree is a beach bum, angler and camper who has explored Florida for decades.
 No adventure is complete without a scenic paddle trail or unpaved road to nowhere.
-Bob co-founded FloridaRambler.com with fellow journalist Bonnie Gross 12 years ago.
+Bob co-founded FloridaRambler.com with fellow journalist Bonnie Gross 14 years ago.